How much do taxpayers know about the condition of school facilities in their district?

 The Colorado Department of Education (CDE) supports more than 1,800 schools in the state’s 178 school districts.
 Using our portfolio assessment and capital planning tools, CDE can guide their state’s public school facility managers on educational adequacy standards.

 With VFA software, CDE evaluates:

 Driven by an initiative by the Colorado state legislature, CDE runs a program called Facility Insight.
-This program created the Facility Insight Portal powered by VFA facility capital budgeting and planning – CDE has made K-12 school facility information publicly available.
+This program created the Facility Insight Portal powered by our facility capital budgeting and planning, CDE has made K-12 school facility information publicly available.

 This public portal is intended to support CDE’s Building Excellent Schools Today (BEST) grant program which provides annual funding in the form of competitive grants to school districts, charter schools, institute charter schools, etc. These funds can then be used for the construction of new schools as well as general construction and renovation of existing school facility systems and structures.